open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/kafka.md

 ## Further reading

-- Please see the tutorial on configuring [Enterprise OPA with Kafka](/enterprise-opa/tutorials/using-data/streaming-kafka) for an end to end example.
+- Please see the tutorial on configuring [EOPA with Kafka](/enterprise-opa/tutorials/using-data/streaming-kafka) for an end to end example.